Llenar70/allye-doc/Propensity Score Matching.md

     *   Similar to nearest neighbor, it finds samples with close propensity scores, but additionally, the absolute difference in propensity scores between the treated and control samples must be less than or equal to a pre-set "caliper value".
     *   This prevents matching between samples with vastly different propensity scores, thereby improving the quality of the match.
     *   The user can choose whether to match with or without replacement.
+*   **Performance optimisation (FAISS)**: When the Caliper method is selected and Facebook’s FAISS library is available, the widget uses FAISS for fast nearest-neighbour search on the propensity scores.
+If FAISS is not installed the code transparently falls back to a highly-optimised Python/NumPy implementation.
+The matching logic and results are identical; only speed differs.

 ### Balance Evaluation